 Dear Diary…I’m so confused!

-As a child growing up in a home with alcoholism and trauma, writing in my purple, sparkle diary with the lock on the front, I made conversations with myself.
-That’s how I made it through some pretty tough times.
-I just wrote it all down so I could see I wasn’t crazy.
+Writing things down was the only way I knew to sift through the mess in my mind.
+It was familiar and cheaper than a therapist!
+As a child growing up in a home with alcoholism and trauma, writing in my purple, sparkle diary with the lock on front, always helped me make it through some pretty tough times.
+I wrote down everything I was thinking and feeling, just so I could see I wasn’t crazy.

 While talking to myself on those pages, I saw how I allowed my personal boundaries to be violated and overlooked behavior that was unacceptable for a “healthy” relationship (which I truly longed for).
 In between, I also had an opportunity to affirm myself, get clear about what I wanted, and care for myself in the process of letting go.